-- MiCA was published in the Official Journal on 9 June 2023 and entered into force on 29 June 2023. - MiCA's provisions related to stablecoins (Asset Referenced Tokens and E-Money Tokens) apply from 30 June 2024, with the remainder of its provisions applying from 30 December 2024. - MiCA will be supported by further 'Level 2' delegated acts, regulatory technical standards (RTS) and implementing technical standards (ITS), and 'Level 3' guidelines: - The Commission issued a provisional call for evidence to ESMA in January 2023, requesting technical advice by 30 September 2023 to inform a future Delegated Act on classification of asset-reference tokens and e-money tokens as significant. - In July 2023, the EBA launched consultations on draft RTS on changes in control of ART issuers and ART issuers' complaints-handling, and draft RTS and ITS on ART issuer authorisation, for responses by 12 October 2023. - In July 2023, ESMA published consultations on draft RTS and ITS related to CASPs' notification and authorisation requirements, conflicts management, complaints handling and change in control, for responses by 20 September 2023.
+- MiCA was published in the Official Journal on 9 June 2023 and entered into force on 29 June 2023. - MiCA's provisions related to stablecoins (Asset Referenced Tokens and E-Money Tokens) apply from 30 June 2024, with the remainder of its provisions applying from 30 December 2024. - MiCA will be supported by further 'Level 2' delegated acts, regulatory technical standards (RTS) and implementing technical standards (ITS), and 'Level 3' guidelines: - The Commission launched a consultation from 8 November 2023 to 6 December 2023 on four delegated acts, which it plans to adopt before the application of the relevant parts of MiCA on 30 June 2024. - In July, October, November and December 2023, the EBA launched a series of consultations on draft RTS, draft ITS and guidelines related to ART issuers.
+These RTS, ITS and guidelines also apply to issuers of significant EMTs by virtue of Article 58 of MiCA. - In July and October 2023, ESMA published two sets of consultations on eleven draft RTS and four draft ITS related to CASPs. - In October 2023, the EBA and ESMA jointly consulted on two sets of guidelines on suitability assessments of the management body and holders of qualifying holdings of issuers of ARTs or CASPs.
+The consultation closes on 19 January 2024. - ESMA plans to publish a third set of consultations on its remaining mandates under MiCA in Q1 2024.